Capabilities deck

 Pro tip: Embedding an interactive form or QR code in your digital deck can help collect inquiries easily.

-How to make
+How to build

 1. Know your audience

-A one-size-fits-all approach won’t work — your deck must be tailored to specific industries, clients, or investors to resonate with their needs and priorities.
+A one-size-fits-all approach won’t work, your deck must be tailored to specific industries, clients, or investors to resonate with their needs and priorities.

 • Understand clients’ expectations: Who are your target audience?
 Do they want to hear SaaS capabilities decks or social media strategies?
 Tailor your message to their expectations.